Programmatic Advertising Secrets

 Programmatic Advertising Secrets 8: Preview Your Work

 With all the semantics out of the way, you need to preview your campaign.
 You’ll find a “preview” button in the “Ads” view.
 Make sure that all your creative elements are appropriately aligned and that your ad redirects to its proper landing page.

 Then, you’ll need to submit your campaign to DoubleClick’s review process.
 This process requires manual input from folks affiliated with DoubleClick and an external team.
 Make sure that you time your submission well.
 This review process can take several days, and you don’t want to be pushing a deadline.

 Not Sure if You Got it Right?
 Reach out to MV3

-Want help automating your next advertising campaign?
+All things considered if you want help automating your next advertising campaign?
 Our skilled marketing team will connect you with the programmatic advertising tools that best suit your company’s needs, and we don’t stop there—we’ll teach your team and make sure you can operate your tools as smoothly as possible.